mika314/mika314.github.io/bucket-list-prioritized.md

 1. [ ] p4 S Read the book Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture
 1. [ ] p4 S Relax in a sensory deprivation tank
 1. [ ] p4 S Ride on one of the largest roller coasters
+1. [ ] p3 M Road trip across the entire United States (visit all states)
 1. [ ] p4 S See Niagara Falls
 1. [ ] p4 S Sleep in a treehouse
 1. [ ] p4 S Sleep in an ice hotel
 1. [ ] p4 S Spend a week in London
 1. [ ] p4 S Spend a week in Paris
 1. [ ] p4 S Stay in a 5-Star Resort in a 1st world country (https://www.nationsonline.org/oneworld/first_world.htm)
+1. [ ] p3 M Step Foot in Antarctica
 1. [ ] p4 S Swim with Sea Turtles
 1. [ ] p4 S Take a hot air balloon ride
+1. [ ] p3 M Take a job where you have to travel
 1. [ ] p4 S Touch a pyramid
 1. [ ] p4 S Visit Afghanistan
 1. [ ] p4 S Visit Albania